HL7/ebm/input/pagecontent/index.md

 - <b>Adaptation</b>
   - <b>Comparison Profile</b> is a Profile of <b>Adaptation</b>

+### Composition Resource

-The <b>[Composition Resource](/composition.html)</b> is a structure for grouping information for purposes of persistence and attestability.
+The <b>[Composition Resource](/ig/HL7/ebm/composition.html)</b> is a structure for grouping information for purposes of persistence and attestability.
 The <b>Composition Resource</b> provides the basic structure for a FHIR document.
 The full content of the document is expressed using a <b>Bundle Resource</b> containing the Composition and its entries (which are references to other FHIR Resources).

 Profiles of <b>Composition Resource</b> include:
 - <b>EvidenceReport</b> is used for a base structure (canonical resource management) for a report combining any number of <b>Citation</b>, <b>Evidence</b>, <b>EvidenceVariable</b>, <b>EvidenceReport</b>, and related Resources.
 Profiles of <b>EvidenceReport</b> include: